selab-gatech/AutoRestTest/README.md

 The software can cache the graph and Q-tables to reduce cost and speed up repeated runs.
 Configure this behavior under:
 - `[cache].use_cached_graph` (default: `true`)
 - `[cache].use_cached_table` (default: `true`)

+> [!IMPORTANT]
+> The cache parameter structure changed on Nov.
+22, 2025.
+Recreate caches (clear `cache/` contents) so they remain compatible with newer runs.

 > [!NOTE]
 > When enabled, these options store and read cached data under the `cache/` directory at the project root (for example, `cache/graphs/` and `cache/q_tables/`).